Royal Challengers Bangalore, might not have won a single IPL tournament, but they have been winning hearts from last many years.

 These initiatives have a special importance and wide acceptability because they come from people who have huge following among large section of people.
 10 years old kid or 70 years adult, the admiration for the famous personalities cuts across age and gender.

-Couple of top cricketers from the RCB team – Virat Kohli (player since inception – 2008) and AB de Villiers (playing since 2010), beside their cricketing prowess, are global celebrities and household names.
-When they get associated and share their thoughts, there are millions who have their eyes and ears to it.
-The picture show the number of their followers.
+Players and supporting staff from the team like Virat (player since inception – 2008), ABD, A Finch, Y Chahal, M Ali, W Sundar, N Saini, Umesh, D Vettori, Negi and others are global celebrities and household names.
+When they share their thoughts, there are millions who have their eyes and ears to it.

-Keeping up with tradition of the Green Match, this year as well the captain of RCB, Virat Kohli exchanged sapling with captain of DC, Shreyas Iyer.
+Last year, keeping up with tradition of the Green Match, the captain of RCB, Virat Kohli exchanged plant sapling with captain of DC, Shreyas Iyer.

 — DivyaTiwari_for_CircularEconomy (@DivyatiwariC) April 7, 2019

 Being at the forefront of these causes has given RCB many of the firsts.
-In 2012, RCB became the first cricket team in the world to become Carbon Neutral without purchasing carbon credits.
+In 2012, RCB became the first cricket team in the world to become Carbon Neutral.
 In 2013, it became World’s first carbon positive cricket team.
 The home team stadium – Chinnaswamy stadium became the first stadium in the country to be completely powered by solar energy.